 - Moving: Don’t be afraid to ask if the organization reimburses for moving expenses.
 To help you prepare for the move and new residence, refer to our Relocation Information, Homefair.com, and the United States Postal Service.

 - Bonus: Depending on the industry you are in, a signing bonus may be negotiable.
 Ask and have a monetary value in mind.
 Be aware that you can ask the question, but do not want to appear too aggressive.

 - Benefits: Benefits packages vary widely in terms of what is offered and how much is covered.
 Determine what your needs are, and if the offer does not match up, it’s time to negotiate, though not all benefits are negotiable.
 Recognize that if you are financially responsible for some of your benefits, your salary monies will be committed to health coverage.

-- You may also consider negotiating professional association membership fees, company car, work schedule, time off, employment assistance for a spouse/partner, early performance reviews, and the time frame regarding when you have to respond to the offer.
+- Other: You may also consider negotiating professional association membership fees, company car, work schedule, time off, employment assistance for a spouse/partner, early performance reviews, and the time frame regarding when you have to respond to the offer.